electricmind/webcrawler/README.md

 Version 1.3, 20150129,

+ * Export network of nodes as GML

+ * Initialize process with a multiply seeds

+ * Allow crawler scan different hosts

  * Move ArrangeText into separate package;

  * Export matrix of links and vector representation of text for downloaded pages (export them as sparse matrix for Octave);